Mobile column lift safety is important. No matter how you go about it, lifting a 10-tonne (or heavier) vehicle is serious business.

 - And the sound of the buzzer as the vehicle approaches the floor (watch your toes!)

-5. Switch off the lifts when they’re not being used
+5. Switch off the lifts when IN POSITION

 With your vehicle raised on the lifts, you might think you’re ready to get to work.
 But there’s one important last step to take before it’s safe to move closer to the undercarriage of the vehicle: